-Any upsell must be based on customer need and how the customer benefits from increasing the value of their purchase.
+Any upsell must be based on customer needs and how the customer benefits from increasing the value of their purchase.
 This requires that you have a deep understanding of who the customer is and what they want.
-Crew leads and team members must be trained to understand your buyer profiles, recognizing opportunities, and using an understanding of your products and services to offer more value to customers.
+Crew leads and team members must be trained to understand your buyer profiles, recognize opportunities, and use an understanding of your products and services to offer more value to customers.

 - Understanding the customer.
 Creating customer or buyer profiles can help you to recognize customers and what they value to give them a better pitch.
 Some value the lowest price, others value higher quality.
 Recognizing different types of customers and their concerns will greatly improve your ability to upsell your cleaning services.